 Rawson is a tiny village located in the state of Ohio.
 With a population of 560 people and just one neighborhood, Rawson is the 653rd largest community in Ohio.
-Rawson has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+Much of the housing stock in Rawson was built prior to World War II, making it one of the older and more historic villages in the country.

-Because occupations involving physical labor dominate the local economy, Rawson is generally considered to be a blue-collar town.
-39.45% of the Rawson workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Rawson is a blue-collar town, with 39.45% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Rawson is a village of service providers, production and manufacturing workers, and transportation and shipping workers.
 There are especially a lot of people living in Rawson who work in maintenance occupations (22.27%), food service (8.98%), and healthcare suport services (7.03%).

 Rawson ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 4.83% of people over 25 have a college degree.